Harvey Weinstein Attorney Benjamin Brafman Will Move For Rape Charge Dismissal

-After surrendering to police for rape, criminal sex act and other sex charges, disgraced film producer Harvey Weinstein was released on $1-million bail in New York City, CBC reported today.
+After surrendering to police for rape, criminal sex act and other sex charges, disgraced film producer Harvey Weinstein was released on $1-million bail, CBC reported today.

 “You sorry, Harvey?” the media shouted as Weinstein walked into the courthouse earlier today.
 According to a statement issued by Manhattan District Attorney’s office, the famous movie producer was charged with felony sex crime charges; rape in the first and third degrees, criminal sexual act in the first degree for forcible sexual acts against two women.

 According to a law enforcement official, the criminal sex act charge stems from a 2004 encounter between Weinstein and Lucia Evans.
-Lucia, at the time an up-and-coming actress, said the producer forced her to perform oral sex in him.
+Lucia, at the time an up-and-coming actress, said the producer forced her to perform oral sex on him.
 This occurred in Weinstein’s New York office in 2004.
 Evans, who said she repeatedly told the Hollywood mogul to stop, was a Middlebury College student at the time.

 The rape charge relates to a woman whose identity remains unknown.